 5 birds you’re likely to spot at Adelaide’s bird sanctuary

 Thousands of migratory shorebirds visit Adelaide’s northern coastline each year.
-This World Migratory Bird Day (14 October), we've rounded up 5 frequent flyers.
+We've rounded up 5 frequent flyers.

 About 27,000 international frequent flyers settle in at Adelaide’s International Bird Sanctuary each year between October and April to feed and roost along Adelaide’s rich northern coastline.